gstro/wtf_ios_performance/presentation.md

 ---

+# [fit] WTF

+---

 # WTF Is So Slow In My App?

 1. Am I using a slow algorithm?
 2. Is this library implementation slow?
 3. Are the instance creations expensive?
-4. Is this a result of moving around the `String`?
+4. Is this a result of moving around the `String` (i.e. Value type)?
-Is there a lot of copying since it is a Value type?
 5. Something else?

+^crypto libraries: ciphers, modes, padding...

+^Too many guesses

+---

+# Time Profiler:tm:

+---

+# Time Profiler:tm:

+Can be in-app or in-tests

+Allows inspection and drill-down

+Heaviest stack trace on the right panel

+Hold down `option` and click disclosure triangle

+Click to go to calling code

+Can we see the problem?

+^What we don't want to do: just dive in and try things out.
+(At least not yet.)

+^How do we know if we've improved?
+Can we quantify that "experience?"

 ---